 Share This Story

-The world is grappling with the most harrowing public health issue of our time – and you may not even know it.
+The world is combating one of the greatest public health issues of our time, and you may not even know it.

 Understanding PFAS Mandates

-Regulatory oversight of PFAS has accelerated in recent years, with federal agencies establishing enforceable limits for certain PFAS compounds and many states adopting even more stringent standards.
-These often require municipalities to implement enhanced reporting and treatment protocols for drinking water and, in some cases, wastewater discharges.
-The variability across jurisdictions adds another layer of complexity, making early assessment and planning essential.
+Regulatory oversight of PFAS has accelerated in recent years.
+Federal agencies have established enforceable limits for certain PFAS compounds, and many states have adopted even more stringent standards.
+Municipalities must often implement enhanced reporting and treatment protocols for drinking water and, in some cases, wastewater discharges.
+The variability across jurisdictions is complex, making early assessment and planning essential.

-For municipal decision-makers, compliance should be viewed not as a static requirement but as a moving target.
-As research continues to uncover additional health risks associated with PFAS exposure, regulations are likely to expand to include more compounds and lower allowable thresholds.
-Proactive planning grounded in a clear understanding of current requirements and anticipated future changes can help avoid reactive investments and costly system retrofits.
+For municipal decision-makers, compliance should be viewed as a moving target, not as a static requirement.
+As research continues to uncover other adverse health risks due to PFAS exposure, regulations are likely to expand to include more compounds and lower permissible thresholds.
+Proactive planning grounded in a clear understanding of current requirements and expected future changes can help avoid reactive investments and costly system retrofits.

 Typically: